Embracing the Enemy: Useful Lemmas

-\begin{lemma} The optimal on-path policies satisfy $y_{R}(h)\geq\theta\geq y_{L}(h)$ for any history $h$.
-It is without loss of generality to focus on contracts in which whenever an agent gets to choose $y$ on the equilibrium path, (i) either he chooses the principal's bliss point $y_{k}=\theta$, or (ii) \eqref{Eq Agent DEC} binds. \end{lemma}
+\begin{lemma} The optimal on-path policies satisfy $y_{E}(h)\geq\theta\geq y_{F}(h)~ \forall h$.
+It is without loss of generality to focus on contracts in which, if a party gets to choose $y$ on path, (i) either he chooses the principal's bliss point $y_{k}=\theta$, or (ii) \eqref{Eq Agent DEC} binds. \end{lemma}